hitzz97/DeepLearningSpecialization/README.md

 * These notebooks are not meant to be used for the purpose of clearing the test but for learning and reference purpose only

-I have passed all the Tests with 100% in all the tests hence the notebooks are correct